How Do I Win an Indie Book Award?

 Other awards worth mentioning are listed below.

 It should be noted that some of these may not be open to indie or self-published authors.
-But it’s still good to know what’s out there, and the many opportunities that winning a book award can offer.
+But it’s still good to know what’s out there, and the many opportunities that come your way when you win an indie book award.

 Good luck, friends!